“I knew it had to happen, felt the tables turnin’. Got me through my darkest hour”

-Mayo versus butter on the bread – that is the question.
-I use mayo instead of butter for bread grilling.
+Mayo versus butter for grilling.
+That is the question.
+I opt for mayo.
 It has a high scorch point while creating a better crunch.
 I sprinkle finely grated pecorino on the mayo to create a crispy cheese crust.
 The combo of crisp salty cheese on the outside with creamy melted cheese inside and a clean simple tuna salad makes this a truly prime example of sandwich making.

 YOU CAN TUNE A PIANO, BUT YOU CAN’T TUNA MELT